 An appropriate problem statement needs to be:

-Empathy mapping is a common tactic for problem definition.
+Empathy mapping is a common tactic for creating a problem definition.
 An empathy map has four quadrants that represent four essential traits that the customers demonstrated, expressed, or possessed during observational research.
 These four quadrants reference what customers say, do, think, and feel.
 Documenting what customers said and did is straightforward; however, understanding what customers thought and felt requires meticulous observation and adequate experience.
 It’s necessary to pay close attention to subtle behaviors, body language, tone of voice, suggestions, and conversations from observational studies to collect the information to complete an empathy map.
 With an empathy map, product teams can better understand unexpressed or indirect reactions to a product’s design, which helps create intuitive experiences beyond a customer’s expectations.

 Problem definition is collecting and organizing customer research data from the empathize stage to accurately interpret the challenges customers face when using the product and their emotional reactions to the UX design.

 The ideation stage in design thinking is when product teams throw ideas around.
 The goal is to produce as many ideas as possible and inspire new ways of thinking.
-From there, the team can narrow down the list to the most realistic, high-quality, and innovative ideas.
+From there, the team can narrow the list down to the most realistic, high-quality, and innovative ideas.

-During ideation, the net is cast wide to get past the apparent methods for solving customer problems and invent more refined, logical, and satisfying solutions to the challenges affecting the customer’s impression of the product.
+During ideation, the net is cast wide to get past the apparent methods for solving customer problems and invent more refined, logical, and satisfying solutions to the challenges impacting the customer’s impression of the product.
 Overall, ideation helps product teams:

 It’s crucial to encourage unrestricted free thinking during ideation.
 The purpose is to aim for quantity before tapering the list to find quality.
+What has worked in the past?
+What isn’t working for your existing applications?
+Now is the time for out-of-the-box brainstorming.

 Prototyping allows enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.